Ambassador Maura A. Harty

 The Honorable Laurie O. Robinson

-Laurie Robinson, the Clarence J. Robinson Professor of Criminology, Law, & Society at George Mason University, has been involved in national criminal justice policy for more than three decades.
-She has twice served as a Senate-confirmed, Presidentially-appointed Assistant Attorney General for the U.S. Department of Justice Office of Justice Programs (OJP), the Department’s research, statistics, and grants agency.
-Her three years of service in the Obama Administration, coupled with seven years in the same post in the Clinton Administration, make her the longest serving head of the agency in its 46-year history.
+Laurie Robinson, the Clarence J. Robinson Professor of Criminology, Law & Society at George Mason University, has been involved in national criminal justice policy for more than three decades.
+In 2014-15, she co-chaired the White House Task Force on 21st Century Policing to address the need for stronger relationships between law enforcement and communities and has twice served as a Senate-confirmed, Presidentially-appointed Assistant Attorney General for the U.S. Department of Justice Office of Justice Programs (OJP), the Department’s research, statistics and grants agency.
+Her three years of service in the Obama Administration, coupled with seven years in the same post in the Clinton Administration, make her the longest serving head of the agency in its 50 years.
 Robinson’s recent tenure heading the $2.5 billion agency was marked by a focus on science and evidence-based programming.
-She established a Science Advisory Board for the Office of Justice Programs, launched a “what works” clearinghouse, and secured from Congress a 2% set-aside across OJP’s appropriation to support research.
+She established a Science Advisory Board for the agency and launched a “what works” clearinghouse, and secured from Congress a 2% set-aside across OJP’s appropriation to support research.

-Between her stints in the Justice Department, she launched and then directed the University of Pennsylvania’s Master of Science Program in Criminology and served as a Distinguished Senior Scholar in Penn’s Jerry Lee Center of Criminology.
-During her first tenure as Assistant Attorney General in the 1990s, she headed a substantial expansion of the federal government’s engagement with states and localities on community-based crime control—and supported new initiatives on innovation in addressing crime.
+Between her stints in the Justice Department, she launched and directed the University of Pennsylvania’s Master of Science Program in Criminology and served as a Distinguished Senior Scholar in Penn’s Center of Criminology.
+During her first tenure at DOJ in the 1990s, she headed a substantial expansion of the federal government’s engagement with states and localities on community-based crime control—and supported new initiatives on innovation in addressing crime.
 The agency’s annual budget grew from $800 million in 1993 to over $4 billion in 2000.
 She oversaw the largest increase in federal spending on crime-related research in the nation’s history and spearheaded major federal initiatives on violence against women, drug treatment courts, and law enforcement technology.

-Prior to joining the federal government, she served for 14 years as director of the American Bar Association’s Section of Criminal Justice, where she founded its Center on Juvenile Justice.
-She has frequently testified before Congress and has served on numerous national boards, including those of the Vera Institute of Justice, the Constitution Project, the National Center for Victims of Crime, and the Research Advisory Board of the International Association of Chiefs of Police.
-She lives in Washington, DC with her husband, Sheldon Krantz, a lawyer and law professor.
+Prior to joining the federal government, she served for 14 years as director of the American Bar Association’s Section of Criminal Justice.
+She has frequently testified before Congress and has served on numerous national boards, including those of the Vera Institute of Justice, the National Police Foundation, and the National Academy of Sciences Committee on Law and Justice.

 The Honorable Sarah Sewall, Ph.D.